 Finally, you’ll notice that our focus here is on more serious camping.
 These aren’t go-on-a-sleepover bags that you would use indoors.
 They’re not meant to be cutsey, but rather keep your kids warm and happy while camping.

-**If you purchase a sleeping bag for your kiddo, thanks so much for clicking through these affiliate links.
+**You can find most of these recommendations in our Amazon Storefront.
+If you purchase a sleeping bag for your kiddo, thanks so much for clicking through these affiliate links.
 They don’t cost you a dime and help us out just a tiny bit!**

 Let’s get to it!

 1. Backcountry Quilt Option

 While most of us think of only using sleeping bags for the kids while camping, there are other options.
 Backcountry quilts are basically down (or synthetic) quilts that are kid-size (or adult if you go that avenue..but we are just talking about kids here!)
 They are our top choice for backpacking because they are so small and light.
 BUT, you’ll end up spending more than other sleeping bags.

 You’ll notice that both of these above (from Enlightened Equipment) can be used flat like a quilt, or the toe box can be zipped like below (perfect as you adjust for different temperatures).

 With the quilts, you are sleeping directly on your pad.
 This allows more warmth with less fabric/material.
 Remember that when you’re in a sleeping bag, the material under you is compressed and really does almost nothing for warmth (which is why sleeping pads are so essential).
 Kids that are really sensitive to how things feel may not love this, but our kids are usually just in long underwear anyway so they don’t even notice.